JuliaMolSim/DFTK.jl/docs/src/guide/parallelization.md

     unless you set `DFTK_TIMING` to `"all"`.
 In this case you must not use Julia threading (see section below) or otherwise undefined behaviour results.

-## Options for parallelisation
+## Options for parallelization
-At the moment DFTK offers two ways to parallelise a calculation, firstly shared-memory parallelism using threading and secondly (possibly distributed) multiprocessing using MPI (via the [MPI.jl](https://github.com/JuliaParallel/MPI.jl) Julia interface).
+At the moment DFTK offers two ways to parallelize a calculation, firstly shared-memory parallelism using threading and secondly multiprocessing using MPI
+(via the [MPI.jl](https://github.com/JuliaParallel/MPI.jl) Julia interface).
 MPI-based parallelism is currently only over `k`-Points, such that it cannot be used for calculations with only a single `k`-Point.